Click here to Skip to main content

 Ranges and list comprehensions

-Ranges in Ela are arithmetic sequences that can be used to create lists and arrays.
+Ranges in Ela are arithmetic sequences that can be used to create lists.
 You only have to specify a first element, a last element, and (optionally) a second element in a sequence that will be used to calculate stepping:

 You can also generate infinite lists using ranges by omitting the last sequence element: